alorenz465446/MechaCar_Statistical_Analysis/README.md

 ![Mecha Car Linear Summary](./Images/MechaCar_variables.PNG)

-Each Pr value in the table above is seen as the probabilty each coefficient gives a random amount of varience to the linnear model.
+Each Pr value in the table above is the probabilty each coefficient gives a random amount of varience to the linnear model.
 The Intercept coefficent is considered to be the slope value.

 Q1: Which variable coefficients provided a non-random amount of variance to the mpg values in the dataset?